-David Leavitt created the breed by making sure health issues English bulldogs was burdened with were totally bred out.
+David Leavitt created the breed by making sure health issues the English bulldog breed was burdened with were totally bred out.
 Not just by luck, but through a specific breeding scheme based on heredity and canine genetics.
 Because new breed registries allow dogs without health clearances have appeared since then, some breeders took it easy and some health issues are starting to appear.

 Is the Olde English Bulldogge healthier that other bull breeds?

 In addition, the English bulldog has incredibly high rates of hip dysplasia.
 In fact, it is ranked as the number one breed for its occurrence by the Orthopedic Foundation for Animals.
 Out of 844 evaluations conducted through December 2017, an incredible 71.8% were found to be dysplastic.
 Elbows came it at 34.9% of the 360 evaluations dysplastic.
 For the serious condition of tracheal hypoplasia of the 779 dogs evaluated 5.9% were abnormal and 9.8% had equivocal findings.